clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 cd lab4_somatic
 ```

-It is also recommended to download the files to you local computer (if you have not done that already) using scp or similar (for easier viewing of bam, html, and pdf files).
+It is also recommended to download the files to you local computer (if you have not done that already) using scp, [FileZilla](https://uppsala.instructure.com/courses/115337/pages/things-to-do-before-the-course-starts) or similar (for easier viewing of bam, html, and pdf files).
 Example using scp on you local machine:

 ```bash
 scp -r {username}@pelle.uppmax.uu.se:~/lab4_somatic .